Skip to main content

 References used for the calculation method and definitions.
 Links open in a new tab when available.

-AHA guidelines on saturated fat limits (7-10% of calories) and replacement with unsaturated fats for cardiovascular risk reduction.
+AHA guidance on saturated fat limits and replacing saturated fat with unsaturated sources.

 Omega-3 Fatty Acids – NIH Office of Dietary Supplements